 1 cup, cooked

-2 cups, raw
+2 cups, fresh

 |Red and Orange Vegetables||Carrots||

-|Pumpkin||1 cup, mashed, cooked|
+|Pumpkin, calabaza||1 cup, mashed, cooked|

-1 large pepper (3" diameter, 3¾" long)
+1 large bell pepper

 1 cup, sliced or mashed, cooked

-|Winter squash (acorn, butternut, hubbard)||1 cup, cubed, cooked|
+|Winter squash (acorn, butternut, Hubbard, kabocha)||1 cup, cubed, cooked|

-|Beans, Peas, and Lentils||Dry beans and peas and lentils (such as black, garbanzo, kidney, pinto, or soy beans, or black-eyed peas or split peas)||1 cup, whole or mashed, cooked|
+|Beans, Peas, and Lentils||Dry beans and peas and lentils (such as bayo, black, brown, fava, garbanzo, kidney, lima, mung, navy, pigeon, pink, pinto, soy, or white beans, or black-eyed peas (cow peas) or split peas, and red, brown, and green lentils)||1 cup, whole or mashed, cooked|

-1 cup, diced, mashed
+1 cup, diced, mashed, fresh or frozen

 |Other Vegetables||Avocado||1 avocado|